MathMot/MEROptimizer/README.md

 [SCP:Secret Laboratory](https://store.steampowered.com/app/700330/SCP_Secret_Laboratory/) plugin made for optimizing  [MapEditorReborn](https://github.com/Michal78900/MapEditorReborn) schematics using the [EXILED](https://github.com/ExMod-Team/EXILED) Framework.
 It works by destroying primitives for the server and sending clones of the primitives to the clients while simulating their collisions.
-It also supports a feature to dynamicly spawn primitives around players.
+It also supports a feature to dynamicly spawn primitives around players.<br>
 You can ask me questions on discord (matmoth) [![Plugin Preview](https://github.com/MathMot/MEROptimizer/blob/dev/doc/PDSDisplay.gif?raw=true)]()